ctbfl/ctbfl.github.io/index.md

 **<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
 If you have any information, please contact me!</font>**

-My ultimate goal is to build robots that can assist people and enhance their quality of life.
+My ultimate goal is to build **home service robots** that can serve people and enhance their quality of life.

-And a more specific goal is to first build a robot that can automate the kitchen!
-Thus form three tasks that I want to solve.

-- **Prepare the food ingredients.**
-- **Cook the meal.**
-- **Clean the kitchen and dining room after eating.**
+The kitchen, as a microcosm of the broader domestic environment, serves as an ideal starting point for this endeavor.

+Specifically, the operations within the kitchen can be categorized into three primary domain.

+- **Ingredient Preparation:** Transforming raw materials into ready-to-cook components.
+- **Food Production:**  Assisting in or executing the cooking process.
+- **Post-Meal Processing:** Handling tasks such as dishwashing, cleaning, and waste disposal, maintaining kitchen hygiene and usability

-To achieve this goal, I am actively conduct research on **robot manipulation**,  **multi-modal understanding**, **3D vision**, etc.
+Under this context, my research interest lies in **robot manipulation**, **long-term planning**, **multi-modal understanding**, **3D vision**, etc. Any aspect that would help with these tasks will interest me.

 ---